mlutx/cairn/README.md

    ```

    ```
-   Step 3: Note your credentials for .env configuration
+   Step 3: Note your credentials for .env and repos.json configuration
    ```
-   You'll need these three values for your `.env` file in the next step:
+   You'll need these three values for your configuration:
-   - **App ID**: Your GitHub App ID
+   - **App ID**: Goes in your `.env` file.
-   - **Installation ID**: From the installation URL
+   - **Private Key Path**: Path to your downloaded .pem file, goes in your `.env` file.
-   - **Private Key Path**: Path to your downloaded .pem file
+   - **Installation ID**: Goes in the `repos.json` file.

    ```
    ⚠️  Security: Keep your .pem file secure and never commit it to version control